 - 5.4.3 To decrease the heat input level of the burner hold the handset as described in section 5.4.1 to unlock the keypad then press the and release the button.
 Pressing and releasing the button will lower the heat input level one step at a time.
-Pressing the button continuously will move the heat input level to the minimum. - 5.4.4 To increase the heat input level of the fire's burner hold the handset as described in section 5.4.1 to unlock the keypad then press the and release the + button.
+Pressing the button continuously will move the heat input level to the minimum.
+There is also a flame adjuster which is located on the burner unit control panel which slides from left to right.
+The left hand position gives maximum efficiency and output whereas the right hand position gives more flame but slightly less radiant glow. - 5.4.4 To increase the heat input level of the fire's burner hold the handset as described in section 5.4.1 to unlock the keypad then press the and release the + button.
 Pressing and releasing the + button will increase the heat input level one step at a time.
 Pressing the + button continuously will move the heat input level to the maximum. - 5.4.5 To turn the fire off hold the handset as described in section 5.4.1 to unlock the keypad then press and release the power button, the burner will then stop. - If you are not intending to use the fire for a long period (i.e. over the summer months) the battery life can be extended by sliding the power isolator switch to the left (to the "0" position away from the "1" position) on the valve itself, which is located behind the ashpan cover on the fire. - 5.4.7 In the event of loss of the remote handset, as a backup the fire can be controlled from the valve, which is located behind the ashpan cover on the fire, see section 5.5 for full manual operating instructions.
 If your fire does not operate manually please consult the troubleshooting chart on the rear page of this manual. - 5.4.8 If the handset is misplaced you can "page it" by pressing the (+) button only on the control valve on the fire for a period of 5 seconds.
 The handset will flash and make an audible noise to help you locate it.
 Once you find the handset with one hand ensure your hand is wrapped around the back and that your hand is in contact with both sides of the handset then the audible noise will cease.
 The flashing and sound will last for 60 seconds each time the handset is paged as described.
 If not found in 60 seconds page the handset again until located.